KDEGroup/RefBERT/README.md

 The required environment is included in `environments.txt`.

 ## Data
-The datasets used in experiments can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1aw2yiUTXwB3gJrDcFWeDpYvGgJNYjt51).
+The datasets used in experiments can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1aw2yiUTXwB3gJrDcFWeDpYvGgJNYjt51) or [阿里云盘](https://www.aliyundrive.com/s/5em3yznNQgT).

 ## How to run